zekaryas1/notes/docs/Algo/Coding Practice/Binary/190 Reverse Bits.md

 ## Solution

-- Iterate over the binary number with [Binary Looping template](Algo/Fundamental%20Algorithms/Bit%20manuplation.md# Looping in Bit World)
+- Iterate over the binary number with [Looping in Bit World](Algo/Fundamental%20Algorithms/Bit%20manipulation.md#Looping%20in%20Bit%20World)
 - Add the last bits to the end of the 32 bits answer
 	- The last bit will be placed at answer's `31th` bit
 	- The next last bit will be placed at answer's `30th` bit {31-1}…